Menu

 Edwin is no stranger to the NHS, having worked for a hospital trust in Buckinghamshire earlier in his career in a variety of roles, including finance and auditing and senior leadership.
 He has lived in Abbots Langley for 23 years.

-Picture of Jonathan Rennison, Non-Executive DirectorJonathan Rennison joined the board in 2014 and has over 20 years’ experience of working in the education, voluntary and public sectors.
+Jonathan Rennison, Non-Executive DirectorJonathan Rennison joined the board in 2014 and has over 20 years’ experience of working in the education, voluntary and public sectors.
 He currently runs an organisation that provides coaching for private businesses, as well as public sector and voluntary organisations and his expertise lies in helping leadership teams to manage change and development.

 Jonathan chairs the charity committee and is a member of the remuneration and quality committees and the nominated reserve for the people, education and research committee.